HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 * Speed 140->214
 * Armor -10% (removed a hidden multiplier)
 * Armor 360->400
+* Weapon:
+    * Velocity 1200->1750

 #### Kushan Cloaked Fighters
 * Cloaked Fighter Research Cost 500->1000
 * Cost 130->120
 * Build Time 15->10
 * Cloak ability now lasts indefinitely (same as hw1c)
+* Now repair themselves quickly when not taking damage
+* Weapon:
+    * Damage vs corvettes 0.6->0.8

 #### Taiidan Defense Fighters
 * Defense Fighter Research Cost 500->1000
 * Built Time 18->15
 * Armor +20% (removed a hidden multiplier)
 * Armor 135->300
--Attack style is now closer to hw1c.
+* Attack style is now closer to hw1c.
 Their laser weapon has been adjusted to be more consistent, and it now prioritizes mines over missiles.
--Added an accuracy reduction within the field of -1% (similar to Field Frigates, but a smaller effect)
+* Added an accuracy reduction within the field of -1% (similar to Field Frigates, but a smaller effect)

 #### Repair Corvettes
 * Build Time 20->16
 * Speed 255->320 (to be able to heal the fastest corvette)
 * Armor -20% (removed a hidden multiplier)
--Healing beam arc increased
+* Healing beam arc increased

 #### Light Corvettes
 * Corvette Drive Research: